Harvey Fierstein: Personal life

-Gender identity
+Fierstein is openly gay.
+He reportedly dated journalist Ted Casablanca from 1987 to 1992.

+Fierstein is Jewish.
+In 2005, he said that although he does not believe in God, he prays three or four times each day.

+Fierstein has struggled with alcohol abuse.
+In a 2022 interview, he stated that he stopped drinking alcohol following a suicide attempt in 1996.

 Speaking with People magazine in February 2022 to promote his memoir I Was Better Last Night, Fierstein stated, "I'm still confused as to whether I'm a man or a woman," and that as a child he often wondered if he'd been born in the wrong body.
 "When I was a kid, I was attracted to men.
 I didn't feel like a boy was supposed to feel.
 Then I found out about gay.
-So that was enough for me for then."
+So that was enough for me for then".
 The interview also noted his ease at playing both Tevye in Fiddler on the Roof and Edna Turnblad in Hairspray.
 He avoided identifying as non-binary in the interview, saying he had thought about it a lot and "it's the term that bothers me", but concluded that "I don't think I've missed anything by not making up my mind".
 On the LGBTQ&A podcast the following month, Fierstein said, "I'm comfortable being me and if I ask myself, 'Would you want to transition?'
-The answer's no."
+The answer's no".